RafaelSimionato/financeControl/README.md

-# financeControl
-currency quotes

-Finance Control Currency Quote
+@@ About Finance Control @@
-About Finance Control official version 00
+official version 00

-The Financial Control was created with the objective of facilitating the daily verification of the quotation of several currencies from all over the world as accurately and quickly as possible.
+The Financial Control was created with the objective of facilitating the daily verification of the quotation of several currencies from all over the world as accurately and quickly as possible

 Our system fetches the data through an API and is automatically forwarded to the Official Financial Control system, version 00

 Our Financial Control has several currencies, such as: Euro, Dollar (American, Canadian and Australian Dollar), in addition to other currencies such as Pound Sterling, Argentine Peso, Japanese YEN and Bitcoin